v-cherian/GANComposer/README.md

 The LSTM implemented looked at the notes values of a sequence of lenth 20 and predict the next note.
 ### Running the Model

-This project can be run by running all cells in LSTM.ipynb
+This project can be run by running all cells in LSTM.ipynb (The data directory might be modified if needed)

 ## CNN